-As far as possible, we will conduct a reconciliation of the top-down and bottom-up cost data.
+We conducted a reconciliation of the top-down and bottom-up cost data.
 We will also seek to review actual costs against budget at a programme level or partnership level to assess economy.

 WP 4.2: Calculating short-term effects (outputs)